PenTestical/ping-sweep-current-network/README.md

 # ping-sweep-current-network
+#Das ist ein Ping-Scanner geschrieben jeweils in Bash und in Python.

-Ping sweep performing script (written in Python and Bash)
+#This is a ping sweep script written in Bash and Python.